earasteh/Python-Motionplanning/README.md

 Added features:
 - Conformal Lattice Planner
-- A 7 DoF vehicle model with Pacejka magic tire formula (Constant normal forces)
+- A 7 DoF vehicle model with Pacejka magic tire formula with algebraic normal forces
 - Longitudinal PID controller
 - 4th-Order Runge-Kutta (RK4) is added for the integration of the vehicle model instead of Euler

 To Do:
 - Motion controllers need more tuning (not working in a higher speeds)
-- Change the chassis model to have algebraic normal forces instead of constant normal forces

 ## Abstract